What is Commissioned Art? Definition and How to Get Started

 This could be a painting, a drawing, or even a sculpture.
 The cool part is that you get to decide what it looks like, what's in it, and even the colors used.

-It's significant because it's not just a random piece of art; it's something that has a personal meaning to you.
+The commissioned art is significant because it's not just a random piece of art; it's something that has a personal meaning to you.
 It could be a painting of your favorite pet, a drawing of your family home, or anything special in your life.

 History of Art Commissions